 Direct cheating is an obvious departure from academic integrity, but plagiarism can take many forms and does not always accompany an intent to cheat.
 Academic integrity requires taking careful steps to avoid all forms of plagiarism — intentional or unintentional.

 While technology casts a wider net in terms of providing valuable access to education, it can also potentially threaten one’s ability to maintain academic integrity.
-Between the many sites that yield false or unverified search results and those that sell unoriginal work outright, the internet is full of dangerous and deceptive challenges.
+Between the introduction of AI into academic work, the many sites that yield false or unverified search results, and those that sell unoriginal work outright, the internet is full of dangerous and deceptive challenges.

 7. Use tutoring responsibly